Asia-focused Greka Drilling Limited's (LON:GDL) speciality is unconventional or coal bed methane gas wells.

 So what is Greka Drilling?

-Greka used to be part of parent of Green Dragon Gas, which is still the biggest user of its services, and was separated out in 2011.
+Greka used to be part of Green Dragon Gas, which is still the biggest user of its services, and was separated out in 2011.

-The firm is a specialist driller and has developed the LiFaBriC (Lined Faulted Brittle Coal) methodology, specifically designed for the complex geology in China.
+The firm is a specialist uncoventional or tight gas gas driller and developed the LiFaBriC (Lined Faulted Brittle Coal) methodology specifically for the complex geology in China.

 This is an adaptation of the horizontal drilling traditionally used for drilling in coal seam reservoirs.